Drenmi/sludge/README.md

 *Note: This is very much work in progress.
 Many of the things outlines below are not yet implemented, and are subject to change at a moment's notice.*

 Sludge is intended for rapid creation of virtual worlds.
 It is designed to be fun to use.
-User productivity is of top priority, and clean mental models and an expressive and intuitive public API are important design objectives.
+User productivity is a top priority, and clean mental models coupled with an expressive and intuitive public API is an important design objective.
 The framework is primarily data driven, with support for sophisticated users to extend it using custom code.

 ### Topography